Rand Paul: Medical career

-After completing his residency at Duke University in ophthalmology, Paul moved to Bowling Green, Kentucky, where he has been an "active, licensed physician" since 1993.
+After completing his residency at Duke University in ophthalmology, Paul moved to Bowling Green, Kentucky, where he has been practicing since 1993.
 He worked for Downing McPeak Vision Centers for five years.
 In 1998, he joined a private medical group practice, the Graves Gilbert Clinic, in Bowling Green, for 10 years.
 In 2008, Paul formed his own private practice across the street from John Downing, his former employer at Downing McPeak.
 After his election to the U.S. Senate, he merged his practice with Downing's medical practice.

 Paul has faced two malpractice lawsuits between 1993 and 2010; he was cleared in one case while the other was settled for $50,000.
 His medical work has been praised by Downing and he has medical privileges at two Bowling Green hospitals.
 In April 2020, after recovering from COVID-19, Paul began volunteering at a hospital in Bowling Green, assisting them in their response to the COVID-19 pandemic in Kentucky.

 Paul specializes in cataract and glaucoma surgeries, LASIK procedures, and corneal transplants.
 As a member of the Bowling Green Noon Lions Club, Paul founded the Southern Kentucky Lions Eye Clinic in 2009 to help provide eye surgery and exams for those who cannot afford to pay.
 Paul won the Melvin Jones Fellow Award for Dedicated Humanitarian Services from the Lions Club International Foundation for his work establishing the Southern Kentucky Lions Eye Clinic.

 National Board of Ophthalmology

 In 1995, Paul was certified to practice by the American Board of Ophthalmology (ABO).
-Three years earlier, the ABO had changed its certification program, which previously awarded lifetime certifications, and required ophthalmologists to recertify every 10 years, while those who had already been given lifetime certification were not required to recertify.
-Paul felt this was unfair and campaigned to have all ophthalmologists recertify every ten years.

 In 1999, he incorporated the National Board of Ophthalmology (NBO) to offer an alternative certification system, at a cost substantially lower than that of the ABO.
 Board members were Paul, his wife, and his father-in-law.
 His father-in-law, the board's secretary, stated "I never did go to any meetings ...
 There was really nothing involved.
 It was more just a title than anything else, for me".
 By Paul's estimate, about 50 or 60 doctors were certified by the NBO.
 The NBO was not accepted as an accrediting entity by organizations such as the American Board of Medical Specialties, and its certification was considered invalid by many hospitals and insurance companies.
 Paul did not file the required paperwork with the Kentucky Secretary of State's office for the NBO's renewal to operate in 2000.
 He recreated the board in 2005, but it was again dissolved in 2011.

 Paul maintained his own ABO certification from 1995 to 2005.
 Specialty certification does not affect physician licensure, and Paul's medical license has been valid continuously, with no board actions, since June 1993.